• Skincare

 Is blue light bad for your skin?

-Short answer: Yes, it is.
-In very significant ways.
+Short answer: yes, it is.

 is blue light bad for skin